pyCGNS/pyCGNS/MAPper/readme.txt

    of strings, during the load *CGNS.MAP* will look for linked-to files using this list: it is parsed from the first element to the last, the selected file is the first found in this directory list.

+ * **update**:
+   This option is useful if you want to have the values for only one or several nodes, what allows to limit the time of data's load.
+The ``update`` argument is a dictionary which is composed of the ``path`` where is located the node to be modified and the data of this node.

    See the **very important warning** below.

 .. warning::
    The current directory is **not** in the link search path.
 So if your